DR. CAER HALLUNDBAEK is an award-winning author, thought-leader, and media host on the workings of spirituality in

 Dr. Caer (pronounced 'Care') is a Founding Director of the Godspeed Institute, a forward-looking organization that provides ideas, educational tools, and programs that increase religious and cultural literacy and promote spiritual and relational life skills.
 She is perhaps best known as the host of the Godspeed Institute radio program.
 Rising above the din of fighting that often dominates and burdens media discussions on world religion and spiritual belief systems, Caer launched the Godspeed Institute radio program in 2010 as “an on-air classroom” to help improve understanding between people in an upbeat atmosphere of warmth and respect.
 Since then, she has interviewed over 150 scholars, ministers, writers, and practitioners of belief systems from locations around the globe.
 The program has been twice nominated for the Martin E. Marty Public Understanding of Religion Award and has become an resource at colleges and universities including Yale.

-She has produced leading-edge broadcast media for nearly two decades.
-An original consultant on the launch of PBS' long-running series 'Religion & Ethics,' she has worked for TIME, NBC and HBO, has hosted greater New York's 'Winds of Change,' and served as an on-air commentator on youth and spirituality for FOX News.
+Caer has produced leading-edge broadcast media for nearly two decades.
+An original consultant on the launch of PBS' long-running TV series 'Religion & Ethics Weekly,' she has worked for TIME, NBC, HBO, has hosted greater New York's 'Winds of Change,' and served as an on-air commentator on youth and spirituality for FOX News.
 In Maine she won top awards for her newspaper column "Soul Proprietors," which explored how people better harmonized their work and their personal beliefs, and as a producer for MPBN TV.

-Caer was originally published with poetry, then essays, digital writing in all its forms, creative non-fiction, and books.
+Caer was first published at the age of 17 and enjoys teaching and inspiring youth to believe in their thoughts and creative abilities.
 She is a graduate of New York University, Maryknoll School of Theology, Fordham University and Creighton University.
 She lives with her family in coastal Maine.

 Awards and Recognition

 - 2016 Presenter, “Globalizing the Humanities” Conference, University of Pittsburgh

 - 2016 Nominated, Martin E. Marty Public Understanding of Religion Award

 - 2014 Nominated, Martin E. Marty Public Understanding of Religion Award

 - 2008 Nominated, Christopher Award, for book 'Inspired Relationships'